Your decision about the type of research method you’re using in your project will inform how you collect and collate your data.

 If your data include routine statistics, usage figures or can easily be reduced to categories and counts then you’re collecting quantitative data.
 For example, multiple choice, tick box and yes/no options in a questionnaire can all be analysed quantitatively.

 If your data are collected by more than one person it’s important the everyone is recording or counting things in the same way.

 Mixed Methods Data Collection

 - Bruce, N., Pope, D., & Stanistreet, D. (2018).
 Quantitative methods for health research: a practical interactive guide to epidemiology and statistics (2nd ed.).
 Oxford: Wiley.
-A practical introduction to quantitative research, data collection and data analysis.
+Practical introduction to quantitative research, data collection and data analysis.

 - Denzin, N. K., & Lincoln, Y. S. (2017).
 The SAGE handbook of qualitative research (5th ed.).
 London: Sage.
-This is your go to handbook for all your queries regarding qualitative research.
+Handbook for all your queries about qualitative research.

 Storing your Data

 - Medical Research Council.
 (2017).
 MRC regulatory support centre: retention framework for research data and records.
-Provides guidance on the types of research documentation and data that should be retained, by whom, in what format, for how long.
+Guidance on the types of research documentation and data that should be retained, by whom, in what format, for how long.
 There’s also a helpful retention decision making flowchart.

 - UK Data Services.
 (2020).
 Research data lifecycle.
-Provides guidance all aspects of data management relating to the documenting, format and retention of your data.
+Guidance on all aspects of data management relating to the documenting, format and retention of your data.

 - Medical Research Council.
 (2019).
 Identifiability, anonymisation and pseudonymisation .